-As part of supporting and acknowledging excellence in teaching practice and leadership, the University of Adelaide recognises the Fellowship program provided by UK organisation Advance HE.
+As part of supporting and acknowledging excellence in teaching practice and leadership, the University of Adelaide is a member of Advance HE.

 The HEA Fellowship demonstrates a personal and institutional commitment to professionalism in learning and teaching in higher education.
 Across four categories, from Associate to Principal, Fellowship provides individuals with international recognition of their practice, impact and expertise in learning and teaching.